Special-Niewbie/HandleOS/README.md

 | <img width=36px src="Git_assets/controller.png">↺ <img width=32px src="Git_assets/monitor.ico"><br />*Hybrid Mode/ Console Mode / Desktop Mode* |                             ✅                              |
 | <img width=32px src="Git_assets/computerchip.ico">  **TPM**  |          <img width=19px src="Git_assets/x.png">           |

-**NOTE**: *The benchmark and RAM consumption of approximately 1 GB, is based on a system with limited hardware characteristics.
+**NOTE**: *The benchmark and **RAM** consumption of approximately **546 Mb**, is based on a system with limited hardware characteristics **Samsung NF210** .
 This value is intended to reflect the OS's lightness.
 HandleOS, by nature of being based on Windows, may use slightly more RAM if you have a large amount available on your PC, especially if there are default drivers that Windows has founded in its local database.
 Conversely, if the system has very limited specifications, HandleOS will adjust and use less RAM accordingly.*

 | Feature                                                      |   HandleOS 11   |
 | ------------------------------------------------------------ | :-------------: |